Former medic excels at academics, leads medical, burn treatment development

 |0

-This work, Former medic excels at academics, leads medical, burn treatment development [Image 2 of 2], by T. T. Parish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former medic excels at academics, leads medical, burn treatment development, by T. T. Parish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT